mazzi/mazzi.github.com/_posts/2019-05-01-Peter-Drucker-Quotes.md

 > So much of what we call management consists of making it difficult for people to work.

 > People who don't take risks generally make about two big mistakes a year.
-People who do take risks generally make make about two big mistakes a year.
+People who do take riswks generally make about two big mistakes a year.

 > Meetings are by definition a concession to a deficient organization.
 For one either meets or one works.
 One cannot do both at the same time.